-Guido and Mariuccia Zerilli-Marimò Chair in Contemporary Italian Studies; Professor of Italian ; Director of Graduate Studies
+Guido and Mariuccia Zerilli-Marimò Chair in Contemporary Italian Studies; Professor of Italian ; Chair, Department of Italian Studies

 Authored / edited books:

 |Margini d'Italia.
 L'esclusione sociale dall'Unità a oggi.
 Rome and Bari: Laterza, 2015.|

 “a book destined to become a classic” (Marco Albeltaro, La Stampa, June 12 2015)

 Other reviews in La Critica Sociologica 198, Summer 2016 (Franco Ferrarotti), Il manifesto Sept 27, 2015 (Claudio Vercelli), La Repubblica Aug 18, 2015 (Alberto Asor Rosa), L’Indice June 12, 2015 (Maddalena Carli), Internazionale May 31, 2015 (Giuliano Milani), etc

 Italy’s Margins: Social Exclusion and Nation Formation since 1861.
 Cambridge University Press, 2014.

 First prize winner of the AAIS Book Award competition, 20th and 21st Century category.

 Mass Culture and Italian Society from Fascism to the Cold War (with Stephen Gundle), Indiana University Press, Bloomington and Indianapolis, 2007